cgbystrom/hoard/README.md

 Hoard is a library for storing time series data data on disk in an efficient way.
 The format lends itself very for collecting and recording data over time, for example temperatures, CPU utilization, bandwidth consumption, requests per second and other metrics.
-It is very similar to RRD, but comes with a few improvements.
+It is very similar to [RRD][RRD], but comes with a few improvements.

 Background
 ----------
 Hoard is based on an existing file format called Whisper.
-It was designed by Chris Davis for the Graphite project and features improvements over the RRD file format.
+It was designed by Chris Davis for the [Graphite][Graphite] project and features improvements over the RRD file format.
 Whisper is implemented in Python and Hoard is merely a straight-forward port of that implementation over to node.js.

-RRD is a very well-known file format for storing time series data on disk and has been around for over a decade.
+[RRD][RRD] is a very well-known file format for storing time series data on disk and has been around for over a decade.
-The Whisper file format tries to overcome a few limitations with RRD that makes it impractical at certain times.
+The [Whisper][Whisper] file format tries to overcome a few limitations with RRD that makes it impractical at certain times.
 This new file format address the following issues, currently found in RRD:
-Things adressed by WhisperThe following are problems with the RRD file format:

   * No updates for a timestamp prior the most recent update This makes it impossible to file old, possibly missed, updates to an RRD archive.